NLion74/esp32-matrix-dooralarm/README.md

 This project utilizes and esp32 and to send an message over matrix if a door or window opens/closes.
 It works with detecting if a connected reed-switch is closed or not,and then sends a message acordingly.

+## Credit

+This project was originally created and designed by [Sigeband][https://github.com/Sigeband].
+This is just a fork to make it work with matrix.

 ## Pinout:

 ![image](https://user-images.githubusercontent.com/114338337/215847824-6a8d162c-2f7a-4fb1-961a-24563dd50137.png)